Dear Reader

 “Where be ye off too next, music man, back to more southern ways?” asked the barkeep, seemingly intent on keeping Roy company through the last of his beer.

 “Oh, this hamlet for the night and then the next one over for the next,” Roy replied.
-“You know how it goes, gotta collect the coin from all points of the compass just to keep bread in my bowl.”
+“You know how it goes.
+Gotta collect the coin from all points of the compass just to keep bread in my bowl.”

 The barkeep nodded in understanding.

-“There ain’t no inn in Gruss, rhymer,” he said.
+“There ain’t no inn in Gruss, Rhymer,” he said.
 “No beds on offer.
 But I do be the proud proprietor of the benches you see in this here room.
 Feel free to make one your bed for what’s left of the night.”

 Roy muttered a thanks and meant it.
-It was that time of year when rain might turn to snow without prior notice, and rob a man of any heat his bones held.
+It was that time of year when rain might turn to snow with little notice, and rob a man of any heat his bones held.
 He was happy for a roof.
-Roy wasn’t fool enough to believe the days of down mattresses he’d once known were ever coming back to him.
+Roy wasn’t fool enough to believe the days of down mattresses he’d once known were ever coming back to him, nor pine after them.

 The barkeep left the shack of a tavern for his shack of a house halfway up a small hill behind Roy’s new accommodations.

-Taking the candle from the bar top, the last vestige of light left between thin walls and black night, Roy settled himself on the bench nearest the hearth’s glowing coals.
-Arms crossed across his thin chest, he lay his head back.
+Roy watched him go, then, taking the candle from the bar top, the last vestige of light left between thin walls and black night, he settled himself on the bench nearest the hearth’s glowing coals.
 His threadbare tailcoat would have to do as his only blanket.
-Weariness slipped across his mind, matching the exhaustion in his soul, and sleep took him.
+Arms crossed across his thin chest, he laid his head back.
+Weariness slipped across his mind, matching the exhaustion in his soul, and sleep took him…

 END OF EXCERPT